camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 For more configuration options, refer to the [Helm chart documentation](https://artifacthub.io/packages/helm/camunda/camunda-platform#parameters).
 Additionally, explore our existing resources on the [Camunda 8 Helm chart](/self-managed/setup/install.md) and [guides](/self-managed/setup/guides/guides.md).

 Depending of your installation path, you may use different settings.
-For having easy and reproductable installations, we will use yaml files to configure the chart.
+For easy and reproducible installations, we will use yaml files to configure the chart.

 #### 1. Create the `values.yml` File